Master’s degree requirements

 This category addresses the nature of learner differences and the instructional implications of these differences.
 Teaching students in a pluralistic society entails knowledge of many possible factors that may affect student performance, behavior, and instruction.

-Student diversity may be due to factors such as: ethnicity, race, socioeconomic status, gender, exceptionalities, language, religion, sexual orientation, or geographical areas.
-One course in diversity may address several of these issues; but one course is not intended to provide a survey of all possible issues that address the nature of learner differences, the instructional implications of these differences, and the nature of the institution of schooling and biases that may exist.
+One course in diversity may address only one of these issues; one course is not intended to provide a survey of all possible issues that address the nature of learner differences, the instructional implications of these differences, and the nature of the institution of schooling and biases that may exist.

 Recommended courses for this core category: